 This Health and Safety Policy was approved by the Board of the Corporation on the date shown below following consultation with the appropriate employee representatives.

 Definitions: As above Who Needs to Know?
-All College staffGovernorsParentsStudents, service users Related Policies and Procedures: Fire Safety Policy Water Safety Management Policy Electrical Appliance Testing Policy Approval Date: September 2022
+College Governing Board All College staff Parents Students, service users Contractors, Visitors Related Policies and Procedures: Fire Safety Policy Water Safety Management Policy Electrical Appliance Testing Policy Approval Date: